 The most common reasons for poisonous levels of nitrate build-up are:

 - Feeding too often and more than the fish can eat.

 - Overcrowding the aquarium beyond its bioload capacity

-- Having a tank that’s too small to adequately house fish or anything below 3 gallons for a single small Betta fish
+- Having a tank that’s too small to adequately house fish in such a confined space or anything below 3 gallons for a single Betta fish

 - Keeping messy fish species such as Goldfish